 SMEC provides programs and services for individuals with special needs ages three to adult.
 Our programs have a strong focus on community integration and independence.
 Student services and programs are available at the preschool, elementary and secondary levels.
 Students who transition into adult services at age twenty-two and who are eligible to receive adult service funding through DDS, MA Health, MRC or MCB have the option to choose SMEC as their adult service provider.
-Over 97% of our students in this category choose to stay with SMEC when they turn twenty-two.
+Over 95% of our eligible students in this category choose to stay with SMEC when they turn twenty-two.

 Offering high quality programs requires us to continually examine our facilities to ensure that they meet the needs of our students, consumers and staff.
 Our student services programs are primarily housed in public school classrooms and we have been fortunate to have a multitude of modern, high quality and spacious classrooms from which to choose.
-Several of our member districts have undergone SBA school building projects in the relatively recent past and have offered space for SMEC programs following these projects.
+Expansion of our programs requires us to continually search for appropriate space and we have issued several RFPs in that effort